Tree Care: Pruning Citrus Trees

 –To skirt up the tree.
 This is the act of pruning the lowest hanging branches on a tree.
 Some citrus trees, including Satsuma mandarins, tend to have long branches that hang to the ground, known as skirt branches.
 Skirt branches can impede weeding, fertilizer and compost application, and provide pathways for ants.
 Fruit that touches the ground is also susceptible to soil borne pathogens.
 You can skirt up the tree until the bottom branches hang about two feet off the ground

--Pruning all of the low level branches beyond the ones touching the ground.
+-Don’t prune the low level branches, unless they are touching the ground.
 This is where many citrus trees grow the best fruit so, by removing those branches, you are going to significantly reduce your fruit yield.

 - Secateurs or hand pruners